About Texas Biomed

 Another resource that puts Texas Biomed on the cutting edge of biomedical research is the AT&T Genomics Computing Center, which houses the world's largest computer cluster for human genetic and genomic research.
 This high-performance computing facility allows scientists to search for disease-influencing genes at record speed.

 Yesterday and Today

 Texas Biomed, originally known as the Foundation of Applied Research, was created as a non-profit institution in 1941 through the philanthropic vision of Thomas B. Slick Jr., and philanthropy sustains it today.
-In addition to the competitive grants and contracts that fund Texas Biomed's research, a significant portion of its nearly $55 million annual budget is met through the financial contributions of foundations, corporations and individuals.
+In addition to the competitive grants and contracts that fund Texas Biomed's research, a significant portion of its excess of $70 million annual budget is met through the financial contributions of foundations, corporations and individuals.
 These generous donors share in the vision of Texas Biomed's founder, who dreamed of building a “city of science” that would become a “great center for human progress through scientific research.”